 A maximum of 50 percent of the didactic hours required for a graduate degree or any graduate certificate program may be transferred from another institution and, if not applied previously toward another degree, may be applied toward a degree.
 Prerequisite course work that does not count toward the VCU degree may not be transferred.

-Transfer grades for course work taken at VCU, either as a nondegree-seeking student or in a previous graduate matriculation for which a degree was never awarded, are included in the calculation of the VCU graduate grade-point average and all other graduate statistics.
-Transfer grades for course work taken at another institution are not recorded on the VCU transcript (only the names of courses, source institutions and credit hours) and are not included in the calculation of the VCU graduate grade-point average and other graduate statistics.
+Grades for course work taken at VCU, either as a nondegree-seeking student or in a previous graduate matriculation for which a degree was never awarded, are included in the calculation of the VCU graduate grade-point average and all other graduate statistics.
+Grades for course work taken at another institution are not recorded on the VCU transcript (only the names of courses, source institutions and credit hours) and are not included in the calculation of the VCU graduate grade-point average and other graduate statistics.

 Recommendations regarding transfer credit are initiated at the program and academic school levels and reviewed and approved by the Graduate School.
 All matriculated students must obtain final written approval from the Graduate School for course work approved for transfer before registering for course work at another institution.
 Individual schools/programs may have more stringent requirements.
-Requests for transfer of course work must include an official copy of the transcript from the college or university where the course work was taken and a VCU Graduate School transfer equivalency form (see Graduate School website/forms).
+Requests for transfer of course work must include an official copy of the transcript from the college or university where the course work was taken and a VCU Graduate School transfer equivalency form.

 Graduate credit hours earned toward a VCU certificate may be applied one time to degree requirements for master’s or Ph.D. programs.
 Graduate credit hours earned toward a VCU certificate may be applied toward only one certificate.
 The determination of the acceptability of specific courses to be used for both the certificate and the graduate degree will be the responsibility of that master’s or Ph.D. program or school.